TwinLizzie/NGnoidTV/NGNUITY.md

 What we do know is that the same people opposed to Abortion Rights, are also opposed to social welfare on the same moral and religious grounds.
 Where do unwanted children end up?
 On the streets, of course.
 "But then they should have kept their legs closed!" said the redneck with the sports glasses and the crimson baseball cap, who had coincidentally also uploaded a YouTube video documenting how young men are having far less sex than previous generations.

-U.S. politics in general is marked by contradiction after contradiction.
+U.S. politics in general are riddled by contradiction after contradiction.
 So called 'culturally liberal but fiscally conservative' Democrats will happily clean out a homeless encampment, while Tweeting support for LGBT rights and sporting a rainbow flag on their social media profiles.
 Nevermind the fact that the LGBT have higher-than-average rates of homelessness.

 Common sense is dying, but maybe common sense never existed in the first place.
 Cold hard logic and computation is our only salvation.
 I have done the math, and have determined that it would be far better for the U.S. to collapse altogether.
 For it is only from the ashes of Western democracies that truly bold and ambitious political systems can come about.